Tuğberk Tanrıvermiş: Success with Roma and Spezia

 In 2018, Tanrıvermiş moved to Italy to join Roma’s youth setup, where he contributed to the club’s renowned development programs.
 His work focused on nurturing young talent and preparing them for professional football.

 In 2021, Tanrıvermiş was appointed head coach of the Spezia U19 team, leading them for the 2021–22 season.
 He returned to Roma in 2022 to manage the Roma U18 team, a role he held until the conclusion of the 2023–24 season.
 In 2023, Tanrıvermiş was honored with the prestigious Italian Youth Football Excellence Award (Italian: Eccellenza del Calcio Giovanile Italiano), presented by FIGC for his innovative coaching methods and his success in developing young talents during his time at Roma.
 This recognition placed him among the most promising youth football coaches in Europe.

 SKN St. Pölten

 On 9 October 2024, Tanrıvermiş took his first senior team management role, becoming head coach of SKN St. Pölten in the Austrian Second Division.
 His appointment marked a significant transition from youth to professional senior football coaching.
+He registered 11 wins in 19 matches and the team finished fourth, narrowly missing out on promotion.

 Maribor

-On 1 July 2025, Tanrıvermiş was hired as the new manager of Slovenian team NK Maribor.
+On 12 June 2025, Tanrıvermiş was hired as the new manager of Slovenian team NK Maribor.
 His contract was terminated after just 49 days, on 18 August 2025, as Maribor managed to secure only two wins in the first five rounds of the Prva Liga competition and crashed out in the second qualifying round of the UEFA Conference League.